basecamp/bc3-api/sections/webhooks.md

 * `PUT /buckets/1/webhooks/3.json` allows changing the payload url and types of the webhook with an ID of `3` in the Basecamp with ID `1`.

 **Required parameters**: `payload_url` for the HTTPS url that Basecamp will call.
-_Optional parameters_: `types` as an array of types, options given in the introduction.
+_Optional parameters_: `types` as an array of types, options given in the introduction. `active` as a boolean whether this webhook should be matching.

 This endpoint will return `200 OK` with the current JSON representation of the webhook if the update was a success.
 See the [Get webhooks](#get-webhooks) endpoint for more info on the payload.